Barnacle Goose

 Interesting Facts About the Barnacle Goose

-- 7The population of Barnacle Geese has been increasing due to successful conservation efforts in recent years.
+- 7The population of Barnacle Geese in the UK has increased dramatically since the 1950s due to conservation efforts.

 Barnacle Goose Conservation Status